AlejandroMC28/ptfi_externaldb/README.md

 ## Overview

-Analysis of xenobiotic compounds, fluorinated substances, and bioactive molecules in food using untargeted LC-MS metabolomics data from the Periodic Table of Food Initiative and external chemical databases.
+Analysis of the first 500 foods from the Periodic Table of Food Initiative discovery database using external chemical databases to contextualize the findings.

 ## Notebooks